Brendonovich/prisma-client-rust/docs/src/pages/writing-data/delete.md

     .post()
     .delete(post::id::equals("id".to_string()))
     .exec()
-    .await
-    .unwrap();
+    .await?;
 ```

-Note that the query returns an `Option` and not just the data directly, since the record to delete may not exist.

-## Delete Many Records
+## Delete Many

-To delete many records, perform a `delete_many` query.
+`delete_many` will delete the records referenced by a `Vec` of any filters and return the number of deleted records.

 The following example finds a group of comments and deletes them, returning the number of deleted comments.